10 Frugal Habits That Can Save You Over $500 a Month

 Key Takeaways for Frugal Habits That Save Money

-• Meal planning and cooking at home drastically cut food costs.
+• Meal planning and cooking at home slash food costs.

-• Cutting subscriptions and finding free entertainment are smart money-saving habits.
+• Cutting subscriptions and choosing free fun are smart moves.

-• Cashback apps and referral programs boost savings on everyday purchases.
+• Cashback and referrals add extra savings on everyday purchases.

 Master Meal Planning: Frugal Habits That Save Money in Your Kitchen

-Grabbing lunch out or ordering dinner on a whim can really add up.
-Why not try money-saving habits like meal planning and cooking at home to keep more cash in your pocket?
+Grabbing lunch out or ordering dinner on a whim adds up.
+Try a weekly meal plan and cook at home to keep more cash in your pocket.
 For additional strategies to stretch your budget, check out our guide on how to start living frugally in 2025.

 Plan Your Weekly Meals